RED BANK: CRAFT BREWERY, TAKEOUT PLANNED

 The brewery is to be called Monmouth Brewers and will be the largest craft-brew operation in New Jersey, said Lupu, whose restaurant, Maloney’s Pub & Grille in Matawan, features 150 craft taps.
 Lupu said he won’t be involved in ownership or management of the brewery, which won’t serve beer but will offer samples to customers over age 21.

-The brewery owner, Christopher Pohl, could not be reached for comment.
-The owner of the takeout business declined immediate comment.
+The brewery owner could not be reached for comment.
+The owner of the takeout business declined immediate comment.[CORRECTION: Because of mistaken information supplied by the landlord, details about the brewery were incorrectly reported in the original version of this post.
+According to a representative for the brewery’s owners, who don’t yet wish to be identified, Chris Pohl is not an owner; the name of the business is undecided; and the operation will neither have a capacity of 30 barrels or constitute the largest such operation in New Jersey.]

-“This is going to bring a different component to the town,” said Charles Frank, of Brothers Commerical, who brokered the deal.
+“This is going to bring a different component to the town,” said Charles Frank, of Brothers Commercial, who brokered the deal.

 The sale price of the property was not immediately available.